fore10der/RandomFactions/README.md

 * **Re-organize Factions:** If checked, then the New Colony screen will start with only random factions instead of standard factions (checked by default)
 * **% Xenotype Frequency:** ()if you do not have Biotech DLC installed, this option does nothing) 0-100% control of how often to convert a baseliner faction into a random xenotype factions (default 15%)
 * **Allow Duplicate Factions:** If checked, then the same faction may be chosen multiple times, e.g. your would could end up with 3 different Rough Outlander Factions (unchecked by default)
+* **Excluded Factions Prototypes:** List of factions excluded from generation.
+Useful when you don't want to deal with some primitive level factions (Industrial world may be lack of Medieval/Classical factions because of progress) (1.6 only) (empty by default)

 ## Features